 Time Activity and Description 45 minutes Appreciating diversity: Over the next two days, learners will interact with people and observe various aspects of their community to begin creating a collage of their diverse surroundings.
 Learners take a walk around their community and make a note of the diversity they see: 1.
 Amongst people around (age, gender, clothing, height, skin colour, etc.) 2.
 In the types of food available around 3.
 The variety of products available in the market 4.
 In the plants and animals around They can also include any other type of diversity they see in their community.
 After this, have them reflect on the kinds of differences they saw.
 Learners then draw what they saw or find representative images from newspapers/magazines, they can even click photos, print and stick them on a chart paper.
-15 minutes Another fun aspect we see diversity in is games and sports!
-Different games have come from different countries.
-For example, baseball and basketball originated in North America.
-Football originated in Europe. (add examples of local/traditional sports of your country/region here.)
-Learners can discuss and come up with a game that is unique to their culture/region and play it with each other.
-15 minutes Learners discuss: How would you feel if you only saw the same kind of people, food, games, and plants around you?
+15 minutes Learners discuss: How would you feel if you only saw the same kind of people, food, and plants around you?
 With no diversity at all.
 Diversity adds variety to life that makes it exciting and fun.
 In addition to that, different people come with their own set of ideas and skills.
 For example, in a group project, each member has a different skill that they can use.
 Diversity also helps us think openly and accept different ideas.

-Day 5-Today we will complete our collages and present them to the class.
+Today we will complete our collages and present them to the class.

-Time Activity and Description 20 minutes To add to their presentation, learners can bring something from home that represents their culture/country or family.
-Learners take this time to complete their collage.
+Time Activity and Description 20 minutes Learners take this time to complete their collage.
 They can add details, captions and decorate their collage as they like.
-30 minutes Learners present their collage to their classmates and share answers to the following: What differences did they enjoy adding to their collage?
+30 minutes Learners present their collage to their classmates and share answers to the following: 1.
+What differences did they enjoy adding to their collage?
 2. Did they learn anything new about their community?
 3. How does their community benefit from the diversity around.
-Learners share feedback on the presentations based on the following:
+Learners share feedback on the presentations based on the following: 1.
 What did you like about the presentation?
-What could have been better?
-What was one similarity and one difference between your presentation and the one you just saw?
+2. What could have been better?
+3. What was one similarity and one difference between your presentation and the one you just saw?
 15 minutes Reflection: 1.
 What did you enjoy in this project?
 2. What did you not enjoy?
 Why?
 3. What was the most interesting thing that you learned?
 If there is so much diversity in just our community, can you imagine how much diversity they must be around the entire planet?